freemocap/skellycam/README.md

 #### BONUS - Building an installer

 > [!WARNING]
-> This produces installers and stuff, which is cool, but the resulting application crashes immediately, which is notably
+> This produces installers and stuff, which is cool, but the resulting application crashes immediately, which is less cool.
-> less cool.

 To produce installers and whatnot, run: